ScorpionFiko/UTOR-MOD10-CHAL01-Logo-Generator/README.md

 ## Future Development

 Here are some of the items to be considered for future development.
-1. Add more than one shape
+1. Add more than one shape to the overall image (2 squares, or 2 triangles)
-2. Rotate shape based on the shape's axis
+2. Rotate shape based on its axis
+3. Rotate text based on its axis
-3. Adding more shapes (ellipse, rectangle, isocelles)
+4. Adding more types of shapes (ellipse, rectangle, different types of triangles)